Traverse City State Hospital

 West Michigan’s Most Haunted Places

-Shrouded in legend, the Michigan Bell Telephone Company stands on the grounds of what was once a lavish mansion in downtown Grand Rapids.
+Shrouded in legend, the Michigan Bell Building stands on the grounds of what was once a lavish mansion in downtown Grand Rapids.
 Current employees often experience ghostly encounters due to the grisly history of this particular plot of land.

 It is said the Randall couple purchased the Judd-White House from its previous owners and hadn’t lived there for long before tragedy struck.
 Warren Randall, a railroad brakeman, lost his leg while on the job and had it replaced with a wooden prosthetic.